Social-AI-Studio/MATK/README.rst

 - ``batch_size (int)``: the number of samples the model processes at once during training
 - ``class_path``: class path of the datamodule you choose (e.g., ``datamodules.frcnn_datamodule.FRCNNDataModule``).

-The following parameters are specified as '???' because they are specific to the experiment configuration:
+For all other optional parametesr listed below please refer to the experiment config files in ``configs/experiment``:

 - ``tokenizer_class_or_path``: class or path of the pretrained tokenizer (e.g., ``t5-large``).